MicrosoftDocs/win32/desktop-src/Msi/msitool-mak.md

 ---
-Description: 'Msitool.mak is a makefile that you can use to build tools and custom actions.' ms.assetid: 'c05da933-7e0e-4fbb-a936-517902a363c4'
+Description: Msitool.mak is a makefile that you can use to build tools and custom actions. ms.assetid: c05da933-7e0e-4fbb-a936-517902a363c4
-title: 'Msitool.mak'
+title: Msitool.mak
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msitool.mak